 - Action 1—Auctioning Off to Gain Affordability: Thirty-three sites located in neighborhoods such as Bellvue (Ward 8), Carver/Langston (Ward 5), Deanwood (Ward 7), and Park View (Ward 1) were auctioned by Alex Cooper Auctioneers to produce approximately 50 workforce housing units.
 In 2019, an online auction of 10 sites is occurring May 10 - May 15.

-- Action 2—Supporting Small Business to Spur Homeownership for District Employees: Participants in the District’s Certified Business Enterprise (CBE) program will bid on contracts to turn up to eight sites, located in neighborhoods that include Anacostia (Ward 8) and Deanwood (Ward 7), into workforce housing.
+- Action 2—Supporting Small Business to Spur Homeownership: Participants in the District’s Certified Business Enterprise (CBE) program will bid on contracts to turn up to eight sites, located in neighborhoods that include Anacostia (Ward 8) and Deanwood (Ward 7), into workforce housing.

-- Action 3—Building Homes Through HIP: The Housing Investment Platform, an innovative program from the DC Housing Financing Agency (DCHFA) will turn two sites in Anacostia (Ward 8) and Carver/Langston (Ward 5), into workforce housing.
+- Action 3—Building Homes Through HIP: The Housing Investment Platform, an innovative program from the DC Housing Financing Agency (DCHFA) will turn two sites in Anacostia (Ward 8) and Carver/Langston (Ward 5), into affordable housing.

 - Action 4—Expanding Green Space: This partnership with Casey Trees will expand and preserve green space in four locations throughout the District.

 - Action 5—Seeing a Tiny House in Action: A site in the Deanwood neighborhood of Ward 7 has a tiny home demonstration and community education project in partnership with the DC Students Construction Trades Foundation, featuring the Minim House built by students in the Academy of Construction and Design at IDEA Public Charter School in Northeast DC.

 Some activities that occurred after the launch of Vacant to Vibrant DC include:

 - Advertising began in December, 2017 for the first Online auction, a pre-bid meeting was held January 16, 2018, and the auction took place January 18-23, 2018.